programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 Taryn Dewar's lesson ['R Basics with Tabular Data']( http://programminghistorian.org/lessons/r-basics-with-tabular-data)[^4] covers how to install R and become familliar with it.

+### Download R
 You can download R from the [Comprehensive R Archive Network](https://cran.r-project.org/).
 Click on the link that matches your computer's operating system.
 Select *base* to install R for the first time.
 Once downloaded, click on the file to run the installer.

 ## RStudio
 Examples in this lesson use RStudio which is software used for writing and running R programs.

+### Download RStudio
 Download and install RStudio from [rstudio.com](https://www.rstudio.com/products/rstudio/#Desktop).
 Since RStudio is open source, so you can select the free version of RStudio Desktop then scroll down and click on one of the *Installers for Supported Platforms* that match your computer's operating system.
 Once downloaded, click on the file to run the installer.

 ## MySQL